lukechampine/ldwm/README.md

 ldwm - less dynamic window manager
 ============================
-ldwm is a less functional fork of dwm, an extremely fast, small, and dynamic window manager for X. ldwm removes some features of dwm such as multi-monitor support, but also makes certain things (such as customizing status bar colors) easier.
+ldwm is a less functional fork of dwm, an extremely fast, small, and dynamic window manager for X. ldwm removes some features of dwm such as multi-monitor support, but also makes certain things easier, such as customizing status bar colors.

 Requirements